timdgn/Kidney_Stones_Classification/README.md

 - ✅ EDA
 - ✅ Building and evaluation of the ML model
 - ✅ Deployment with Docker
-- 🚧 Integration with AWS S3 & EC2
+- ✅ Deployment on AWS
 - 🚧 ...

 ## Contributing